vbaliga/vbaliga.github.io/_posts/2019-05-24-images-of-Brachyistius-aletes-California-Academy-of-Sciences.md

 Relatively little is known about this species.
 It seems to be found only near Baja California, has little life history info available, and doesn't even seem to have a reliable common name [[source](https://www.fishbase.se/summary/52729)].

 It also looks like there has been some contention about its place among surfperches.
-It was originally assigned to the genus *Micrometrus* in the 50s, later reclassfied as a member of *Brachyistius*, but flagged as a species with uncertain taxonomy by Eschmeyer [[source 1](http://www.marinespecies.org/aphia.php?p=taxdetails&id=279408)],[[source 2](https://www.fishbase.se/references/FBRefSummary.php?ID=84883)].
+It was originally assigned to the genus *Micrometrus* in the 50s, later reclassfied as a member of *Brachyistius*, but flagged as a species with uncertain taxonomy by Eschmeyer [[source 1](http://www.marinespecies.org/aphia.php?p=taxdetails&id=279408), [source 2](https://www.fishbase.se/references/FBRefSummary.php?ID=84883)].

 ## Genetic and morphological similarity between *Brachyistius aletes* and *Brachyistius frenatus*